 For a dramatic example of what a difference mountain bike clipless pedals can make, ask World No. 1 cross-country pro-Nino Schurter about losing the final sprint at Stellenbosch earlier this year seen here.

-Once you decide to go with mountain bike clipless pedals, you have quite a few choices.
-You can even go bi — one side clipped, one side flat, as with Crank Brothers’ convenient Double Shot 3.
+Once you decide to go with clipless pedals, you’ll find that you have quite a few choices.
+If you’re curious, but not committed you can even go bi — one side clipped, one side flat, as with Crank Brothers’ convenient Double Shot 3.
 For most riding, though, you’ll want dedicated clipless if for no other reason than your cleated shoes are more comfortable clipped in.

 What to look for